Scaling limit of dynamical percolation on critical Erd\"os-R\'enyi random graphs: Notation and Background

-The following lemma shows that the Gromov-Hausdorff-Prokhorov distance measures how well two measured semi-metric spaces can be put in the same ambient space so that simultaneously their measures are close in Prokhorov distance and their geometry are close in the Hausdorff distance.
-It shows that the definitions of \cite{AdBrGolimit} and \cite{AbrahamDelmasHoscheit2013} are equivalent, and its proof is a small variation on the proof of Proposition~6 in \cite{MiermontTessellations09}, where only probability measures were considered. \begin{lemm} If $\bfX=(X,d,\mu)$ and $\bfX'=(X',d',\mu')$ be two measured separable semi-metric spaces, let
+The following lemma shows that the Gromov-Hausdorff-Prokhorov distance measures how well two measured semi-metric spaces can be put in the same ambient space so that simultaneously their measures are close in Prokhorov distance and their geometries are close in Hausdorff distance.
+It shows that the definitions of \cite{AdBrGoMi2017} and \cite{AbrahamDelmasHoscheit2013} are equivalent.
+Its proof is a small variation on the proof of \cite[Proposition~6]{MiermontTessellations09}, where only probability measures were considered, so we leave it to the reader. \begin{lemm} If $\bfX=(X,d,\mu)$ and $\bfX'=(X',d',\mu')$ be two measured separable semi-metric spaces, let

-where the infimum is over all semi-metric $\delta$ on the disjoint union $X \cup X'$ extending $d$ and $d'$.
+where the infimum is over all semi-metric $d''$ on the disjoint union $X \cup X'$ extending $d$ and $d'$.
 Then,